CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 ````

 Only authenticated and encrypted connections using "STARTTLS" are supported.
-Non-authenticed email and email that is not send over a secure connection are
+Non-authenticed email and email that is not sent over a secure connection are
 rejected.

 ### What is the difference between port 25 and port 587?